-Qwen2-VL-7B~\citep{qwenvl} supports image inputs with variable resolution.
+Our VLLM backbone, Qwen2-VL-7B~\citep{qwenvl}, supports image inputs with variable resolution.
 This allows the user to effectively trade-off image resolution with inference speed by adjusting the number of tokens output by the vision encoder.
 We examine how this trade-off influences embedding quality for image classification.
-We find that performance on certain tasks, like ObjectNet~\citep{objectnet} and ImageNet-A~\citep{imagenet-a}, strongly correlate with the resolution used in the VLM vision encoder~(\cref{fig:resolution}).
+We find that performance on certain tasks, like ObjectNet~\citep{objectnet} and ImageNet-A~\citep{imagenet-a}, strongly correlate with the resolution used in the VLLM vision encoder~(\cref{fig:resolution}).
 On average, ObjectNet images have $13$ times more pixels than those from ImageNet-1K.
 When the number of tokens produced by the vision encoder is scaled up, we see a large improvement on ObjectNet, with accuracy increasing by 23.4\%.
 However, lower resolution benchmarks like ImageNet-1K do not benefit nearly as much from scaling resolution.
-Notably, a smartphone camera takes photos with significantly higher resolution than images in ImageNet-1K or ObjectNet, by default~\cite{phonespecs}.
+Notably, a smartphone camera takes photos with significantly higher resolution than images in ImageNet-1K or ObjectNet, by default~\citep{phonespecs}.
 This motivates the need for benchmarks containing larger resolution images.
-Existing low-resolution benchmarks may under predict the capabilities of models that are able to natively utilize high resolution images.
+Existing low-resolution benchmarks may underestimate the capabilities of models that can natively utilize high-resolution images.
 Furthermore, we find that correctly classifying the ``natural adversarial examples'' of ImageNet-A~\citep{imagenet-a} is largely a function of resolution.
 Our accuracy on ImageNet-A increases from only $12\%$ to $47.5\%$ simply by scaling the resolution used by the vision encoder during evaluation.